-In this tutorial, we will learn how to replace all occurrences of a character with a different symbol.
-First, we will take all the inputs from the user: String, character to replace and the symbol.
-Our program will replace the character with the symbol in the string.
+In this tutorial, we will learn how to replace all occurrences of a character with a different symbol in a string.
+First, we will take all the inputs from the user: String, character to replace, and the symbol.
+Our program will replace the character with the symbol in the given string.

 Using a loop, we can iterate over a string.
-We can use one for loop and compare each character of the string one by one.
-String is immutable in Python.
+We can use one for-loop and compare each character of the string one by one.
+The string is immutable in Python.
 We can’t change a character in a string directly.

 So, we need to create one different string using the characters of the provided string.
 During the iteration process, keep building the new string by joining the characters.
 If any replaceable character is found, replace it with the symbol and join it.

-Python String comes with an inbuilt method called_ replace()_ for replacing all occurrence of a substring in the string with a different substring.
+Python String comes with an inbuilt method called replace() for replacing all occurrences of a substring in a string with a different substring.

 This method is defined as below :